sarahjting/arknights-gql/README.md

 - Fill out data:
   - Other operator info: potential upgrades, stage upgrade costs, range, talents, role tags.
   - Need to scrape for combat skill names, infrastructure skills too.
-  - Other useful data: enemies, missions, pinboard quests, base rooms, furnitures, workshop recipes, factory recipes, trading post orders.
+  - Other useful data: items (and item sources), enemies, missions, pinboard quests, base rooms, furnitures, workshop recipes, factory recipes, trading post orders.
+- More tests:
+  - Current tests only cover best cases.
+Need to add testing for fail cases and edge cases (eg. creating or updating with partial inputs, creating or updating with invalid inputs).
 - Add feature that keeps track of which operators you currently have and their current stage & level.